 - Creates Holistic Consciousness

-Certified Organic Myrrh Essential Oil has a warm and woody aroma that is delightful for calming and uplifting the mind.
+Myrrh Organic Essential Oil has a warm and woody aroma that is delightful for calming and uplifting the mind.
 It also has soothing and antibacterial properties that are perfect for respiratory problems, fighting germs, skincare maintenance, and warming you on a cold, dry winter's night.

 Topical Application (for use on the skin):